Kayaking Guide

 Kayaking on Cedar Creek

-Why paddling changes the park
+What paddling adds to the park

 The boardwalk gives you structure.
 The creek takes it away.
 That is the appeal.
 The same forest starts to feel more layered once your view is at water level and the pace slows down.